-The remuneration system for members of the CECONOMY AG Supervisory Board is set out in Sec.
-13 of CECONOMY AG's articles of association and was last approved by the General Meeting on 17 February 2021 with a majority of 99.52 per cent of voting share capital represented.
+The remuneration system for members of the CECONOMYAG Supervisory Board is set out in Sec.
+13 of CECONOMYAG's articles of association and was last approved by the General Meeting on 22 February 2023 with a majority of 99.88 per cent of voting share capital represented.
 The General Meeting resolution in accordance with Sec.
 113 para.
 3 AktG is published on the website www.ceconomy.de/en/ under "Company - Corporate Governance".

-In accordance with Article 13 of the articles of association of CECONOMY AG, the members of the Supervisory Board receive fixed annual remuneration payable at the end of each financial year.
+In accordance with Sec.
+13 of the articles of association of CECONOMY AG, the members of the Supervisory Board receive fixed annual remuneration payable at the end of each financial year.
 The individual amount of Supervisory Board remuneration accounts for the amount of work and the responsibility of the individual Supervisory Board members as a result of their supervisory role.
-Remuneration for the individual member is €70,000.
+The basic amount of the remuneration for the individual member is €70,000.
+Because of their special roles, the chair of the Supervisory Board receives triple and the vice chair receives double the remuneration of an ordinary Supervisory Board member.